 Bedwell Bayfront Park is a great place for birding.
-Nearly 180 different species of birds have been spotted in Bedwell Bayfront Park and its surrounding wetlands.
+Over 200 different species of birds have been spotted in Bedwell Bayfront Park and its surrounding wetlands.

-Here is the full list of all species seen at Bedwell Bayfront Park as of September 2010.
+Or see the full list of birds seen at the park, as of 2017.
 Some of the species listed are residents or regular seasonal visitors, while others are rarities, seen only in one year, or for only a few days.
 It’s impressive what a small patch of hilly, grassy and tidal bayside habitat and diligent observation can produce.

 But don't take our word for it.
 Visit Rob Pavey's website to see a gallery of beautiful photos.